StambaughTom/un/README.md

 project un
 ==

+github is dumb, please view this document as raw text.

 Un is a multi user dungeon written in C++ for Windows machines.
 The perferred compiler/IDE is MSVC for this project.

 Conventions